elastic/beats/metricbeat/module/kubernetes/_meta/test/docs/README.md

-## Testing Metricbeat
+# Testing metricbeat

-### Prerequisites
+## Check that all tests succeed

-Make sure that the fields are update.
+First you need to make sure that the fields are updated.
 If you don't know how, go to metricbeat directory and run:
 ```bash
 make update
  ```